Professor-G/MicroLIA/docs/index.rst

 .. code-block:: bash

-    pip install LIA
+    pip install MicroLIA

-Importing LIA
+Importing MicroLIA
 ==================
-The most important variable to set when employing LIA is the cadence of the survey -- we can construct this by appending timestamp arrays to an empty list.
+The most important variable to set when employing MicroLIA is the cadence of the survey -- we can construct this by appending timestamp arrays to an empty list.
 When a lightcurve is simulated, a timestamp from the list will be selected at random.

 With our timestamps saved we can simulate our training data and generate an optimal machine learning model with the following imports:

 .. code-block:: python

-   from LIA import training_set
+   from MicroLIA import training_set

    data_x, data_y = training_set.create(timestamps)